sensu-plugins/sensu-plugins.github.io/development/developer_guidelines.md

 ## Naming Conventions

+* All binaries should start with either **handler**, **check**, **metrics**, **extension**, or **mutator** depending on their primary function.
+This is done to ensure that a user can tell from the command what the primary action of the script is.
+It also makes things eaiser for infrastructure tools.

-Please format the names of scripts using dashes to separate words and with an extension (`.rb`, `.sh`, etc), and make sure they are `chmod +x`'d.
+* Please format the names of scripts using dashes to separate words and with an extension (`.rb`, `.sh`, etc), and make sure they are `chmod +x`'d.
 Extensions are unfortunately necessary for Sensu to be able to directly exec plugins and handlers on Windows.
+There is a rake task that is run by travis that will automatically make all files in */bin* executable.

-Any repos created need to follow te format of *sensu-plugins-<app>*, where *<app>* is the group name such as windows, disk-checks, or influxdb.
+* Any repos created need to follow te format of *sensu-plugins-<app>*, where *<app>* is the group name such as windows, disk-checks, or influxdb.
 The exception to the rule are repos used for the site or tooling such as GIR or sensu-plugins.github.io.
+This is done so that the rake tasks and other automation tools can easily parse Github and effectively work with the ~150+ repos.

 ## Coding Style

-When developing your plugins please use the [sensu plugin class][1].
+* When developing your plugins please use the [sensu plugin class][1].
 This will ensure that all plugins have an identical run structure.

-When using options please use the following structure.
+* When using options please use the following structure.
 At the very least your option needs to include a description to assist the user with configuration and deployment.

 {% highlight ruby %}
 option :port,